awsdocs/amazon-ec2-user-guide/doc_source/efa-start.md

-# Getting Started with EFA<a name="efa-start"></a>
+# Getting Started with EFA and MPI<a name="efa-start"></a>

-In this tutorial, you create an EFA\-enabled AMI and an EFA\-enabled security group, and then launch EFA\-enabled instances into a cluster placement group using that AMI and security group\.
+This tutorial helps you to launch an EFA and MPI\-enabled instance cluster for HPC workloads\.
+In this tutorial, you will perform the following steps:

 **Topics**
 + [Step 1: Prepare an EFA\-Enabled Security Group](#efa-start-security)